n2cms/n2cms/readme.md

-HOW TO GET STARTED
+##How to setup your development environment

+1. Clone this repo.
-1. Double-click on Prepare_AllDependencies.bat
+2. Double-click on Prepare_AllDependencies.bat
-2. Choose amount of templates (ranging from minimal example to many features in the box):
+3. Choose amount of templates (ranging from minimal example to many features in the box):
 	* Examples - Minimal C#
 	* Examples - Minimal Visual Basic
 	* Examples - Minimal MVC
 	* Src - Dinamico
 	* Src - MVC Templates
 	* Src - WebForm Templates
-3. Choose between N2.Everything.sln to open everything, or venture down the directory structure of Src or Examples and open a solution down there.
+4. Choose between N2.Everything.sln to open everything, or venture down the directory structure of Src or Examples and open a solution down there.
-4. Find the Visual Studio solution explorer find the web project you chose (2.), right-click on it and select "Set as StartUp Project".
+5. Find the Visual Studio solution explorer find the web project you chose (2.), right-click on it and select "Set as StartUp Project".
-5. Set the a web site project as startup project (N2.Templates.* or Dinamico in src)
+6. Set the a web site project as startup project (N2.Templates.* or Dinamico in src)
-6. Compile and run (Ctrl+F5)
+7. Compile and run (Ctrl+F5)

-WHERE TO FIND INFORMATION
+> Heads up
+> N2 CMS supports many databases, this code is set up to use the SQLite embedded database.
+You may want to use SQL Server or MySQL in production.

+##Resources and Documentation

 * http://n2cms.codeplex.com/releases/ (Download N2 CMS 2.x Developer Documentation)
 * http://n2cms.com/Documentation.aspx